 When you return, your lump of paint is dry.

 Really dry.
 Dry as a bone in fact.

-What on earth do you do to bring it back to life?
+What do you do to bring it back to life?

 Maybe you too, like an Israeli colleague of ours – Ilana Fried – have met this problem.

 We live in a warm and dry climate where the paint dries in no time at all.
 This is sometimes very nice e.g. when you don’t have to wait long for the first layer to dry before you apply the second one.

 But the downside is that the lump dries overnight – even when I follow your advice and seal it with a wet inverted earthenware cup.